 ||PECI/Energy Trust of Oregon|

 Panel members must have knowledge of either: residential energy use; residential energy-saving technology and strategies; residential real estate transactions; or valuation of residential energy-efficient features.
 Panel members must represent an industry category, and have the support of their colleagues in that industry category.
 Member categories include:

 - Energy Trust of Oregon

 - Building energy assessment software provider

-- Home energy performance score systems approved for use in Oregon
+- Home energy scoring systems approved for use in Oregon

 - Investor-owned electric utility

 - Entity providing training for building energy assessments